cx-language/cx/docs/casting.md

 and values bind to `T&` borrow parameters automatically.
 Forming a `T*` pointer needs an explicit `&`, and reading one needs an explicit `*` (see [Pointers](pointers)).

+Structs can also declare their own implicit conversions with `implicit` constructors and member functions (see [Structs](structs)).
+Those apply everywhere a value flows into an expected type, such as arguments, return values, and initializers.